 Want to try a Fierce45 class, but aren’t quite sure what to expect?
 Here is a break-down of a few basic terms you’ll hear during class.
 Knowing these key basics will help you feel confident and get the most out of your first class.

-There are a few different versions of the Megaformer™ machine.
-The Megaformer machines at Fierce45 are the M2 model, shown here.
-At your first class, your instructor will give you a rundown of the Megaformer, but let’s touch on the basics.
+There are a few different versions of the X-Former machine.
+The resistance machines at Fierce45 are meant for heavy resistance and utilization of the entire machine in every class.
+At your first class, your instructor will give you a rundown of the machine, but let’s touch on the basics.

 A spring change, is simply time in between movements to add or remove springs.

-The Megaformer M2 has two types of springs, blue and yellow.
+The resistance machine has two types of springs, blue and yellow.
 On each machine, there are four small yellow springs and two large blue springs.
 More springs = more resistance

 The more springs—and the larger the springs—the harder it is to move the carriage away from the front platform.
 The less springs—and lighter the springs—the harder it is to move the carriage back towards the platform if our bodyweight is on it.
 The lighter resistance can also make you feel less stable on the carriage.

 You’ll often hear Fierce45 coaches say, “That’s the shake!”
 It’s normal during class for the muscle group you are working to shake – it’s actually GOOD!
 You are working one muscle group to failure at a time.
 Meaning you are taking those muscles to their furthest point of effective stimulation and nearing muscle failure.
 It will feel challenging to balance and control the movement of the exercise when you start shaking, but fight through it.
 Eventually, you will live for the shake.

 When a Fierce45 coach adds “giant” to the name of a movement, it means that exercise will be off of the back of the machine facing the front of the room.

 When a coach adds “reverse” to the name a movement, it means that exercise will be done facing the back of the room but on the front of the machine.